pachyderm/pachyderm/doc/docs/concepts/pipeline-concepts/index.md

 :   A datum is the smallest indivisible unit of work within
     a job.
 Different datums can be processed in parallel within a job.

-**Service**
-:   A service is a special type of pipeline that
-    instead of executing jobs and then waiting, permanently runs a serving data through an endpoint.
-For example, you can be serving an ML model or a REST API that can be queried.
-A service reads data from Pachyderm but does not have an output repo.

-**Spout**
-:   A spout is a special type of pipeline for ingesting data
-    from a data stream.
-A spout can subscribe to a message stream, such as Kafka or Amazon SQS, and ingest data when it receives a message.
-A spout does not have an input repo.